 App crashes can be a frustrating issue, but they happen all of the time.
 If you are experiencing a problem with crashes after installing macOS Monterey, be sure to walk through all of the fixes mentioned here, and you should see normal performance return quickly.

-If your app still keeps crashing after all of the tips mentioned here, there is probably an incompatibility issue.
+If your app keeps crashing after all of the tips mentioned here, there is probably an incompatibility issue.
 You will either need to wait until an app update is available or reinstall a previous macOS version.